-The Ruby Hill Project produced a total of 1,312 ounces of gold during the period from October 15, 2021, being the closing date of the Ruby Hill Acquisition, to December 31, 2021.
+The Ruby Hill Project produced a total of 13,031 ounces of gold during the financial year ended December 31, 2022.

 For more details on the Ruby Hill Acquisition, see "General Development of the Business - Three Year History - Ruby Hill Acquisition".
 Please refer to Schedule "D" to this AIF for additional information on the Ruby Hill Project.